‘Infinity War’ cast: The most ambitious crossover events in movie history

 We’ve got a real soft spot for this one, which came as a pleasant surprise to many when it was released.
 The crossover here stars the likes of Santa Clause or North (Alec Baldwin), the Easter Bunny (Hugh Jackman), the Tooth Fairy (Isla Fisher), and Jack Frost (Chris Pine).

-Steven Spielberg’s The Avengers very recent blockbuster had every reference you could possibly imagine in it.
+Steven Spielberg’s Ready Player One blockbuster had every reference you could possibly imagine in it.
 Do you want to see Hello Kitty and the Iron Giant in the same movie?
 Or how about Chuckie and the Battletoads?
 If you can think of it, it’s in this film.